OperationCode/resources_api/README.md

     }'
     ```

+## Admin Panel Access

+This project has an admin panel which can be used to view and manually edit categories and languages at a higher level than the API allows.
+In order to create admin user, set following environment variables before starting the application -
+`ADMIN_EMAIL` and `ADMIN_PASSWORD`

 ## Development Notes

 If you make changes to the models.py or other schemas, you need to run a migration and upgrade again: